tanmay-kapoor/stocks/out/production/ass4/DESIGN-README.md

    - `StockPortfolioInflexible` (Class) that is an extension of Portfolio class.
 This class specifically deals with the portfolio that stores shares supported by our program.

+   - `StockPortfolioFlexible` (Class) that is an extension of Portfolio class.
+This class specifically deals with the portfolio that stores shares supported out APIs.
+This type of portfolio has the ability to sell stocks, store cost basis, and get the performance of the portfolio over a time period.

+   - `Txn` (Enum)  to restrict types of transactions to only Buy or Sell.
+In the future, the transaction types like lending, borrowing could be accommodated if required.

+3. `Details` (Class) that stores the quantity and the date of purchase of a particular share.

+4. `Log` (Class) that stores the `Details` and `lastSoldDate` of a particular share in the portfolio.

 ### Controller